How to Apply

 Arts Midwest requests that all applicants apply online unless a disability prevents them from doing so.
 The platform we use, SmartSimple, has a dedicated Quality Assurance team that tests this platform, plus an outside consultant who does both accessibility and usability testing quarterly.
 They use assistive technologies such as the JAWS screen reader.

 Arts Midwest works to ensure that grant guidelines, presentations, and any other written materials are created with accessibility principles in mind.
-Additionally, we are happy to provide materials in Braille, Large Print, or other formats with advance notice.

 To ensure everyone has access to the application, Arts Midwest staff will work with applicants who wish to use other means to apply.
 Solutions we have previously implemented include filling out an adapted form in Microsoft Word and providing verbal responses that Arts Midwest will share via audio recording or transcription.